 Yet another education program debuted in the summer of 2001.
 Opera Puppet Theater was designed to teach students in grades 3-5 about the art form.
 During the week-long summer workshop, students learned about opera while building hand-and-rod puppets and sets for a children’s opera.
 The workshop culminated in a production for family and friends performed to a pre-recorded soundtrack.
 This program is no longer offered.

 Educational opportunities are not just for kids, Kentucky Opera offers several educational opportunities for adults as well.
 Opera Previews are presented, at no extra charge, one hour prior to each mainstage performance.
 Kentucky Opera music staff gives audience members and introduction to the opera they are about to see, reviewing the plot, musical features and notable aspects of Kentucky Opera’s production.
 During “Lunch and Listen”, artistic staff and principal artists give listeners an insider’s view of mainstage productions while lunch is served.
 This program is presented in conjunction with Louisville Public Media and is offered online for download.

-In January 2006, David Roth was announced as the new general director of Kentucky Opera, succeeding Ms. Sandler.
+In January 2006, David Roth was announced as General Director of Kentucky Opera, succeeding Ms. Sandler.
 Roth had been with Fort Worth Opera since 2000 where he balanced the artistic and fiscal responsibilities as both Director of Production and Director of Finance.
 During his tenure with Kentucky Opera, Roth strove to push the artistic levels of the company with debut productions and artists.
 David Roth passed away in July 2015.